Documentation Index

 ]);

-Next, the function third-party-api-call can be implemented for the actual API call:
+Subsequently, the implementation of the function third-party-api-call can take place for the actual API call:

 <?php